KevinWang94/KevinWang94.github.io/_posts/2016-06-06-SovietSatellites2.md

 Of course, we also paid a visit to the damaged Reactor Four.
-Here it is in the background, with a Geiger counter showing the radiation to be 3.15 microsieverts, about 20x higher than normal according to our guide.
+Here it is in the background, with a Geiger counter showing the radiation to be 3.15 microsieverts per hour, about 20x higher than normal according to our guide.

 ![](https://dl.dropboxusercontent.com/s/rwujtjim1cun671/P6040416.JPG?dl=0)